tchomphoochan/tchomphoochan.github.io/_posts/2024-08-11-decaying-lights.md

 We can do this again with $n=3$, but it's now a bit harder because there are eight equally likely scenarios.
 - No light turns off.
 This is a 1 in 8 chance.
 - Exactly one light turns off.
 There are three ways for this to happen, one for each light.
-- Exactly two lights turns off.
+- Exactly two lights turn off.
 There are also three ways for this to happen, one for each light that doesn't turn off.
 - All lights turn off.

 That is,